How to Make a Cloak (VIDEO) with FREE DIY Hooded Cloak Pattern

 Done!
 Now you know how to make a hooded cape!

 What do you think about this project?
 Did you try and make the hooded cloak?
+Was the hooded cloak pattern easy to sew?
 Let us know how it turned out, we appreciate your feedback!
 If you know how to make this costume even better, share your ideas with everyone in the comment section below.
 Have fun during Halloween!

 Wanna be friends?
 Click HERE and follow me on Pinterest